 - Allow eggs and milk to reach room temperature

-- Mix the following ingredients in a blender: 3/4 C milk, 1/2 C flour, 4 eggs, and dashes of salt, pepper, and vanilla
+- Mix the following ingredients in a blender: 3/4 C milk, 1/2 C flour, 4 eggs, and vanilla.

-- Bake for 20 minutes and do not open the oven to check on the Dutch Baby.
+- Cook for about 20 minutes and do not open the oven.

-- Slice and serve with optional topping such as chopped scallions or chives, or maple syrup.
+- Slice and serve with optional topping such as or maple syrup or berry compote.